Signal Analysis based on Complex Wavelet Signs: The signature at regular points

-Hence, polynomials have signature equal to zero on the entire real line.
-Note that this assertion is independent of the choice of $\kappa.$ \item Let us compute the signature for the cosine function:
+In this section, we compute the signature of a signal at some regular points.
+We start with some elementary examples. \begin{example} \begin{enumerate} \item By \eqref{eq:kappa_polynomial}, polynomials have signature equal to zero on the entire real line. \item For the cosine function we get

 Since $\widehat{\complexwvlt}(a) = 0$ for sufficiently small $a,$ we obtain